Academic Foundation Training Programmes in the West Midlands Deanery

 Second Foundation Year

-In the second foundation year, one post is designated for academic training and preparation for application for academic clinical fellowship programme.
+In the second foundation year, one block is designated for academic training and preparation for application for academic clinical fellowship programme.

 Aims of academic programmes